Table of Contents

 Pineapple is a blood thinner and prevents blood clotting.

-Pineapple removes toxins from body and reduces obesity.
+Pineapple removes toxins from the body and reduces obesity.
 It improves digestion, metabolism and assimilation.

 Pineapple fruit is highly recommended in arthritis, rheumatism, gout and similar conditions due to its swelling reducing and pain relieving properties.